alanb128/ultimate-noise-box/README.md

 ## Setup and use

-The unit comes with one pre-recorded sound: a very relaxing dishwasher.
+The unit comes with nine pre-recorded relaxation sounds.
 To add more sounds, browse to the device's IP address (you can find it on the dashboard) on port 9000. (i.e. 192.168.1.100:9000 - but use your IP) The initial login for the Minio browser is `myminio`/`myminio123` here you can drag and drop additional sound files.
 They must be of the following type: uncompressed PCM format wav files.
 The sound file should be optimized for looping playback.
 If you would like an accompanying image for each sound file, give it the same name but with a .jpg file extension.
 Images should be 128x128 pixels.
 After uploading additional files, you should reboot the device from the balenaCloud dashboard.

 You can scroll through the available sounds by rotating the wheel.
 Push the wheel to play the selected sound.
 The stop button stops playback of the current sound.